EndoSure Logo

 Published data³ has demonstrated that the EndoSure Test* can support an accurate diagnosis of endometriosis 98-99% of the time (as confirmed by surgical findings):

-Prior to arriving to the clinic for the test you will need to fast for 6 - 8 hours.
+Prior to arriving at the clinic for the endometriosis test, you will need to fast for 6 - 8 hours.
 Once there, you will be seated in a comfortable, reclining chair.
-While you are in a reclining position, the technician will place a flexible respiratory belt across your upper chest over your garments, and three electrode pads on your abdomen.
+While you waiting, the technician will place a flexible respiratory belt across your upper chest over your garments and three electrode pads on your abdomen.

-No. The practitioner will need to fix the sensors just above your umbillicus, or belly button, and so your upper garment will be lifted exposing the area to the rib cage.
+No. The practitioner will need to fix the sensor pads just above your umbilicus, (your belly button), and so your upper garment will be lifted exposing the skin area just below the rib cage.

 The test itself is completed within 30 mins.
 Before the test there is a short patient preparation time.

 The results are available to your physician as soon as the test is completed.
-Generally, your physician will need to review and analyze the results along with other medical findings before reviewing with you.
+Generally, your physician will need to review and analyze the results along with other medical findings before reviewing your targeted treatment options with you.